 You’re receiving unwanted gifts.
 Stalkers refuse to accept the fact that you don’t want to be with them.
 In an effort to change your mind, they resort to sending roses and candy to your home or job, or leaving teddy bears and love letters on your porch.
 Some even go so far as to leave dead animals or other gross things on your doorstep.

 You are being threatened physically.
-One of the scariest signs of a stalker is someone who makes you fear for your safety.
+One of the scariest signs of being stalked is having someone who makes you fear for your safety.
 When the stalker gets tired of being rejected, he may threaten to harm you.
 When it gets to this point, it is only a matter of time before the stalker follows through on his threats.
 Statistics show that one in every five stalking incidents involves violence or threats with weapons.

-Perpetrator is threatening suicide.
-If other methods fail, a stalker will try to manipulate you by threatening to commit suicide.
+Perpetrator is threatening to commit suicide.
+If other methods fail, a stalker will try to manipulate you by threatening to commit suicide, to emotionally blackmail you into giving them a chance or not leaving.
 This type of stalkers is the most dangerous.
 If he is willing to kill himself, he will have no problem taking you with him.

-If you recognize any of these Signs You Are Being Stalked, take action to protect yourself.
+If you recognize any of these signs, then you are being stalked; take action to protect yourself.
 If you brush it off, it will only get worse.
 Stalkers are persistent and they won’t take “no” for an answer.

 Call the cops.
 While the police may not be able to do anything at first, simply making them aware of what’s happening can help.
 If the station already has records of you reporting a stalker, you are likely to get a faster response time whenever you call the cops.
 When you talk to the police, don’t leave out any details.
 Tell them everything you know about the offender.